Google Pixel 3 specs, release date, news and rumours - Pocket-lint

 There have been no hardware leaks as yet for the Pixel 3 and Pixel 3 XL, but if Google's 2017 devices are anything to go by, the smaller new Pixel will likely have a slightly smaller battery capacity compared to the larger new Pixel.
 The Pixel 2 has a 2700mAh cell, while the Pixel 2 XL has a 3520mAh battery so we'd expect at least similar for the 2018 handsets.

 The 3.5mm headphone jack was ditched for the Pixel 2 and Pixel 2 XL so we don't expect to see it make a comeback for the Pixel 3 and Pixel 3 XL, with USB Type-C being the go-to port for all charging and audio needs.
-Both the Pixel 2 and Pixel 2 XL have dual front firing speakers but whether we will see the same on the Pixel 3 and Pixel 3 XL, or a change up in design, remains to be seen for now.
+Both the Pixel 2 and Pixel 2 XL have dual front firing speakers and we suspect the new models will too, based on leaked display parts.

 Google Pixel 3 and Pixel 3 XL: Cameras

 The Pixel 2 and Pixel 2 XL offer excellent camera performance, but you miss out on some of the novelty features offered by the dual camera systems on other devices, such as optical zoom.
-Google may stick to its guns with its single camera offering on the Pixel 3 and Pixel 3 XL, like Sony did with the latest Xperia XZ2, especially since it is able to offer a Portrait Mode depth effect without a second camera, but there's a good chance we could see a switch to a dual camera system on at least one of the new Pixel devices too.
+Google may stick to its guns with its single camera offering on the Pixel 3 and Pixel 3 XL, like Sony did with the latest Xperia XZ2, especially since it is able to offer a Portrait Mode depth effect without a second camera.

-HTC was one of the first to offer a smartphone with a dual lens camera in the HTC M8 back in 2014 and the rumoured HTC U12+ due in May 2018 is speculated to be coming with dual front and rear cameras so given that Google HTC acquisition we mentioned previously, it wouldn't be completely unreasonable to suggest Google may consider dual cameras for the next Pixel devices.

 In terms of features, the Pixel 2 and Pixel 2 XL offer unlimited storage for photos and videos and they also feature optical image stabilisation and electronic image stabilisation on video and stills so we'd expect both these capabilities on board the new Pixels.